-As used in the Petroleum Products Standards Act [57-19-25 NMSA 1978]:
+As used in the Petroleum Products Standards Act [57-19-25 to 57-19-37 NMSA 1978]:

-A. "biodiesel" means a renewable, biodegradable, mono alkyl ester combustible liquid fuel that is derived from agricultural plant oils or animal fats and that meets American society for testing and materials specification for biodiesel fuel, B100, blend stock for distillate fuels;

-B. "board" means the board of regents of New Mexico state university;

-C. "dealer" means a dealer as defined by the Special Fuels Supplier Tax Act [7-16A-1 NMSA 1978];

-D. "department" means the New Mexico department of agriculture;

-E. "diesel fuel" means any diesel-engine fuel used for the generation of power to propel a motor vehicle;

-F. "director" means the director of the New Mexico department of agriculture;

-G. "distributor" means a distributor as defined by the Gasoline Tax Act [7-13-1 NMSA 1978];

-H. "lubricating oil" means any oil used to lubricate transmissions, gears or axles;

-I. "motor fuel" means any liquid product used for the generation of power in an internal combustion engine, excluding liquified petroleum gases and aviation fuels;

-J. "motor oil" means oil for use in lubricating internal combustion engines;

-K. "person" means any natural person, firm, partnership, association or corporation;

-L. "petroleum product" means motor fuel, kerosene, lubricating oil, motor oil, anti-freeze or brake fluid; and

-M. "retailer" means any person who sells motor fuel and delivers the motor fuel into the supply tanks of motor vehicles.

-Cross references. - For the department of agriculture, see 76-1-1 NMSA 1978.

-The 2007 amendment, effective June 15, 2007, adds Subsections A and E to provide definitions of "biodiesel" and "diesel fuel".
+- A. "board" means the board of regents at New Mexico state university; - B. "dealer" means a dealer as defined by the Special Fuels Act [Chapter 7, Article 16A NMSA 1978]; - C. "department" means the New Mexico department of agriculture; - D. "director" means the director of the New Mexico department of agriculture; - E. "distributor" means a distributor as defined by the Gasoline Tax Act [Chapter 7, Article 13 NMSA 1978]; - F. "lubricating oil" means any oil used to lubricate transmissions, gears or axles: - G. "motor fuel" means any liquid product used for the generation of power in an internal combustion engine, excluding liquified petroleum gases and aviation fuels; - H. "motor oil" means oil for use in lubricating internal combustion engines: - I. "person" means any natural person, firm, partnership, association or corporation; - J. "petroleum product" means motor fuel, kerosene, lubricating oil, motor oil, anti-freeze or brake fluid; - K. "retailer" means any person who sells motor fuel and delivers the motor fuel into the supply tanks of motor vehicles.